A Classification of Modular Functors via Factorization Homology: Introduction and summary

 If $\cat{A}$ enjoys the much stronger property of being invertible in the Morita 4-category of $E_2$-algebras, then it induces an invertible four-dimensional topological field theory.
 Invertibility implies that the value of that theory on a handlebody $H$ depends on $H$ only up to four-dimensional bordisms.
 The relative theory should then produce an anomalous, partially defined, oriented three-dimensional topological field theory.
 Such a structure induces, by restriction to dimension two, a modular functor, whose value on a surface is given by evaluating the relative theory on any handlebody $H$ for that surface.
 The anomaly in that case reflects the fact that the theory still depends, albeit very weakly, on the choice of $H$, which recovers the well-known topological description of the central extensions of mapping class groups in that particular setting~\cite{masbaumroberts}.
 In summary, it is widely expected from this perspective that cyclic, invertible framed $E_2$-algebras should lead to examples of modular functors.
 Our results thus provide a direct proof that this is indeed the case, under the generally weaker condition of cofactorizability.

 We note that Lyubashenko's modular functor is expected to fit into this general picture as follows: If $\cat{A}$ is a ribbon category with enough projective objects, then the main result of~\cite{bjsdualizability} states that $\cat{A}$ is 3-dualizable in the Morita category of braided tensor categories.
 On the one hand, it is expected that the ribbon structure on $\cat{A}$ canonically extends to a homotopy $\text{SO(3)}$-fixed point structure.
 On the other hand, $\cat{A}$ turns out to be canonically cyclic in that case~\cite{cyclic}.
 If $\cat{A}$ is finite and non-degenerate (i.e.\ modular), it is shown in~\cite{bjss} that it is in fact invertible, hence in particular cofactorizable (in the finite ribbon case, cofactorizability is sufficient for invertibility, although we do not expect this to be the case in general).
 Finally, if $\cat{A}$ is additionally semisimple, the corresponding anomalous field theory is expected~\cite{Freeda,Freed2012a,Walker} to extend to dimension three and to recover the Reshetikhin-Turaev theory and its underlying modular functor.
+We refer to~\cite{haiounbgt} for an overview of recent results and conjectures on that perspective.

 \textsc{Acknowledgments.} We are grateful to David Jordan, Gwénaël Massuyeau, Lukas Müller, Pavel Safronov, Christoph Schweigert, Noah Snyder, Nathalie Wahl, Simon Wood and Yang Yang for helpful discussions related to this project.
 LW gratefully acknowledges support by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) at K\o benhavns Universitet during the period in which this project was initiated.
 Moreover, LW gratefully acknowledges support by the ANR project CPJ n°ANR-22-CPJ1-0001-01 at the Institut de Mathématiques de Bourgogne (IMB).
 The IMB receives support from the EIPHI Graduate School (ANR-17-EURE-0002).